imankitkumar/Filpkart-auto-buy-with-captcha-bypass/README.md

   * Extract your account cookies ,
      use google chrome network tab or any other tool which you prefer.

-  * Save default address for your ac.
+  * Save default address in your ac.

   * set up the config.php